The Human Protein Atlas project

 The Human Protein Atlas is a Swedish-based program initiated in 2003 with the aim to map all the human proteins in cells, tissues and organs using integration of various omics technologies, including antibody-based imaging, transcriptomics, mass spectrometry-based proteomics and systems biology.
 All the data in the knowledge resource is open access to allow scientists both in academia and industry, as well as the general population, to freely access the data for exploration of the human proteome (www.proteinatlas.org).
 The database constitutes an important starting point for identification of tissue and cell type-specific expression patterns, and analysis for candidate proteins that may have implications for human biology in health and disease.

-The Human Protein Atlas consists of six separate parts, each focusing on a particular aspect of the genome-wide analysis of the human proteins:
+The Human Protein Atlas consists of six separate parts, each focusing on a particular aspect of the genome-wide analysis of the human proteins.
+They include:

 - Tissue Atlas - distribution of the majority of the human proteins, across all major tissues and organs in the human body.